Trump administration bolsters order barring U.S. investment in Chinese firms

 “Treasury’s published FAQ represents a clear victory for the U.S. security community in its determined effort to preserve strong capital markets sanctions associated with [the executive order] — the first of their kind,” said Roger Robinson, a former White House official who supports curbing Chinese access to U.S. investors.

-The November executive order sought to give teeth to a 1999 law, which mandated that the Department of Defense compile a list of Chinese military companies.
+The November executive order sought to give teeth to a 1999 law that mandated that the Department of Defense compile a list of Chinese military companies.
 The Pentagon, which only complied with the mandate this year, has so far designated 35 companies, including oil company CNOOC Ltd and China’s top chipmaker, Semiconductor Manufacturing International Corp.

-Additional Reporting by Humeyra Pamuk in Washington and Karen Freifeld in New York; Editing by Matthew Lewis and Stephen Coates
+Reporting by Alexandra Alper, David Shepardson and Humeyra Pamuk in Washington and Karen Freifeld in New York; Editing by Stephen Coates and Leslie Adler

 Our Standards: The Thomson Reuters Trust Principles.